Skip to main content

 What Judges Actually Care About

 Judges almost never base a ruling on what you wore.
 But every judge will tell you in private that attire shapes the first — and lasting — impression a litigant or witness makes.
-A 2023 American Bar Association survey of state-court judges found 65% reported that inappropriate attire negatively affected their perception of a party, and 18% admitted it had influenced how they weighed credibility on close calls.
+The 2023 American Bar Association Judicial Division survey of state-court judges found 65% reported that inappropriate attire negatively affected their perception of a party, and 18% acknowledged it had influenced how they weighed credibility on close calls.

-The psychology is well documented.
-Researchers at Princeton found people form judgments of trustworthiness in roughly 33 milliseconds — faster than a single conscious thought.
-A 2017 study published in Law and Human Behavior showed mock jurors rated identical testimony as more credible when the witness wore business attire than when the same witness wore casual clothing.
+The psychological mechanism is documented across multiple peer-reviewed studies.
+Princeton psychologists Willis and Todorov (2006, replicated 2019) found people form judgments of trustworthiness in roughly 33 milliseconds — faster than a single conscious thought.
+A 2017 study in Law and Human Behavior (Maeder, Yamamoto & Saliba) had mock jurors evaluate identical recorded testimony in two different conditions: in one, the witness wore business attire; in the other, casual clothing.
+The same testimony, delivered by the same person, was rated more credible by a statistically significant margin when the witness was in business dress.
 The testimony did not change.
 Only the suit changed.

 What this means in practice: courtroom clothing is signal, not substance.
 Wearing a suit cannot win a losing case.
 Wearing jeans cannot lose a winning one.
 But on the close calls — the credibility contests that decide most civil and criminal trials — the litigant who looks like they took the proceeding seriously gets the benefit of the doubt the casual one does not.